-10. Managing Allegations against other Pupils
+10. Managing Allegations against other Pupils (peer on peer abuse)

 We believe that all children have a right to attend the School and learn in a safe environment.
 Children should be free from harm by adults in the school and other pupils.
 We recognise that some pupils will sometimes negatively affect the learning and wellbeing of others and their behaviour will generally be dealt with under the School's Whole School Behaviour Policy.
+It is not enough to respond to incidents as they arise and we strive to create an environment that actively discourages abuse and challenges the attitudes which underlie it.
+The school has a Policy which includes bullying, and sexual and racial harassment.